BC-SECURITY/empire-docs/logging/logging.md

 Logging
 ----

 The logging for the server is logged to the file `empire/server/downloads/logs/empire_server.log` and to the console.
 By default, the logging level is set to `INFO`.
+The client has its own logging to the file `empire/client/downloads/logs/empire_server.log` and by default is set to `INFO`.

 ## Listener Logging